David-EstradaSD/DavesQuotes/README.md

 # ReactQuotes_RoutingAdvanced

 ### Overview
 This is a simple "Quotes" app I created that stored "Famous Quotes" or quotes from the public's creation.
 I built this app implementing "_single page application_" with React Routing, thus allowing different URL paths without having to leave the browser and send more Http requests.
+I utilize [Google Firebase](https://firebase.google.com/)'s realtime database to send and fetch data.

 ### Technologies
 * React, JavaScript